microbiomedata/workflow_documentation/README.md

 make latexpdf

-The result pdf will be in the _build directory.
+The result pdf will be in the _build/latex directory.